 where

 is the {\em multiplicity} of the $i$-th mmp transition given as the difference of the quantum cohomology rings $QH(X_{i+1}), QH(X_i)$. \end{conjecture}

 By the disjoint union of categories we mean the category whose objects are the disjoint union, and whose morphism groups between elements of different sets in the disjoint union are trivial.
+In the case of toric manifolds, the Lagrangians have been announced to generate the Fukaya category by Abouzaid-Fukaya-Oh-Ohta-Ono, based on the technique in Abouzaid \cite{abouzaid:gen}.
 Since our evidence is mostly in the birationally-Fano case, it is possible that the conjecture \ref{mainconj} needs some similar restriction.
+A special case is shown in Venugopalan-Woodward-Xu \cite{vwx}.

-The decomposition above should be related to the decomposition by quantum multiplication of the first Chern class in the following sense: Recall that quantum multiplication by the first Chern class $c_1(X) \in H^2(X)$ induces an endomorphism
+The decomposition \eqref{decomp} should be related to the decomposition by quantum multiplication of the first Chern class in the following sense: Recall that quantum multiplication by the first Chern class $c_1(X) \in H^2(X)$ induces an endomorphism

-Here we work with the version of quantum cohomology that is a module over the {\em universal Novikov field} $\Lambda$ of formal series in a single formal variable $q$, so that the structure coefficients are weighted with $q$-exponent given by the symplectic areas of pseudoholomorphic spheres.
-The eigenvalues $\lambda_1,\ldots,\lambda_k \in \Lambda$ which are non-zero have a well-defined $q$-valuation $\on{val}_q(\lambda_i) \in \R$, given by the exponent of the leading order term.
-We expect that the $q$-valuations of the eigenvalues of quantum multiplication by the first Chern class are the transition times in the minimal model program: the decomposition \eqref{decomp} should be preserved by $c_1(X) \star$ and the non-zero eigenvalues $\lambda$ of $c_1(X) \star$ on $\Fuk(Z_i)^{m_i}$ have the property that $\on{val}_q(\lambda)$ is the transition time.
-The decomposition \eqref{decomp} is intended to be a geometric version of this eigenvalue decomposition, and the mmp is conjectured to (in good cases) produce generators for the summands.
+The eigenvalues $\lambda_1,\ldots,\lambda_k \in \Lambda$ of $c_1(X) \star$ that are non-zero have a well-defined $q$-valuation $\on{val}_q(\lambda_i) \in \R$, given by the exponent of the leading order term.
+We expect that these valuations (when non-zero) are the transition times in the minimal model program.
 The conjecture \ref{mainconj} provides a method of attack on another conjecture of Kontsevich, that the Fukaya category $\Fuk(X)$ of a symplectic manifold $X$ is expected to be a categorification of the quantum cohomology $QH(X)$, at least in many cases, in the following sense \cite{kon:hom}: there should be an isomorphism